k2d2o2/interpreter-skeleton/README.md

 ## How to run
   * Execute sbt
     * Do clean or run or test
-    * > run test/pa1/test2.pa1 3 5
+        > run test/pa1/test2.pa1 3 5
+  * Or in bash
+    * >sbt "run test/pa1/test2.pa1 3 5"

 ## Intellij Settings
  * Install Antlr4 plugin